VMO & Leadership

 Vision of Education for all, a stronger community

-Mission to build a thriving, self-sufficient, and sustainable, integrated Burmese Community through advocacy, education, and employment.
+Mission to build a thriving, self-sufficient, and sustainable, integrated Community through advocacy, education, and employment.

-Our Core Value: As an ethnically and linguistically diverse group, BACI emphasizes on the inclusiveness and openness across the lines of different ethnic groups from Burma in its organizational development and providing culturally and linguistically appropriate services to its clients.
+Our Core Value: As an ethnically and linguistically diverse group, BACI emphasizes on the inclusiveness and openness across the lines of different ethnic groups in its organizational development and providing culturally and linguistically appropriate services to the community it serves.

 Special projects implemented in collaborative partnership with various partners included PhotoVoice, Community health, Health Fair, Mental Health First Aid Training, Financial Literacy Classes, Nutrition Classes, and annual PAR research that attempts to address the pressing issues facing the community by producing findings and action solution recommendations.